 Advanced placement gives recognition to students who qualify for college-level work.
-Any student who passes the Advanced Placement Examination of the College Entrance Examination Board with a score of three or better will be awarded placement or credit toward graduation.
+Any student who passes a College Board Advanced Placement (AP) examination with a score of three or better can be awarded course placement, or credit toward graduation in the relevant subject area(s) of each AP exam passed.